Prime editing: Advantages

 The prime editing tool offers advantages over traditional gene editing technologies.
-CRISPR/Cas9 edits rely on non-homologous end joining (NHEJ) or homology-directed repair (HDR) to fix DNA breaks, while the prime editing system employs DNA mismatch repair.
-This is an important feature of this technology given that DNA repair mechanisms such as NHEJ and HDR, generate unwanted, random insertions or deletions (INDELs).
+CRISPR/Cas9 edits rely on double-strand breaks and non-homologous end joining (NHEJ) or homology-directed repair (HDR) to fix DNA breaks, while the prime editing system employs single-strand breaks and DNA mismatch repair.
+This is an important feature of this technology given that DNA repair mechanisms such as NHEJ and HDR, generate unwanted, random insertions or deletions (indels).
 These are byproducts that complicate the retrieval of cells carrying the correct edit.
+Prime editors do not frequently create these indel byproducts, suggesting that prime editors can be more precise than earlier tools.

-The prime system introduces single-stranded DNA breaks instead of the double-stranded DNA breaks observed in other editing tools, such as base editors.
+The prime editing system introduces single-stranded DNA breaks, as with base editors, instead of the double-stranded DNA breaks observed in other editing tools, such as CRISPR/Cas9 editing.
 Collectively, base editing and prime editing offer complementary strengths and weaknesses for making targeted transition mutations.
-Base editors offer higher editing efficiency and fewer INDEL byproducts if the desired edit is a transition point mutation and a PAM sequence exists roughly 15 bases from the target site.
-However, because the prime editing technology does require a precisely positioned PAM sequence to target a nucleotide sequence, it offers more flexibility and editing precision.
-Remarkably, prime editors allow all types of substitutions, transitions and transversions to be inserted into the target sequence.
-Cytosine base editing and adenine BE can already perform precise base transitions but for base transversions there have been no good options.
-Prime editing performs transversions with good usability.
+Base editors offer higher editing efficiency and fewer indel byproducts if the desired edit is a transition point mutation and a PAM sequence exists roughly 15 bases from the target site.
+However, because the prime editing technology does not require a precisely positioned PAM sequence to target a nucleotide sequence, it offers more flexibility and editing precision.
+Remarkably, prime editors allow all types of substitutions, both transitions and transversions, to be installed into the target sequence.
+Cytosine base editing and adenine BE can already perform precise base transitions but base transversions cannot be achieved with these base editors.
+Prime editing performs transversions with high efficiency.
 PE can insert up to 44bp, delete up to 80, or combinations thereof.

 Because the prime system involves three separate DNA binding events (between (i) the guide sequence and the target DNA, (ii) the primer binding site and the target DNA, and (iii) the 3’ end of the nicked DNA strand and the pegRNA), it has been suggested to have fewer undesirable off-target effects than CRISPR/Cas9.